OFF-WURD/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - it print all the groups the current user belongs to 3-new_owner - it change the file owner
 4-empty - the script create an empty  file
+5-execute - this script give execute permission for only the owner